 Our current resources are insufficient to fund our planned operations for the next 12 months.
 We will continue to require substantial additional capital to continue our clinical development activities.
-Accordingly, we will need to raise substantial additional capital to continue to fund our operations from the sale of our securities, partnering arrangements or other financing transactions in order to finance the commercialization of our product candidate.
+Accordingly, we will need to raise substantial additional capital to continue to fund our operations from the sale of our securities, partnering arrangements or oth er financing transactions in order to finance the commercialization of our product candidate.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our clinical development efforts.
 Failure to raise capital as and when needed, on favorable terms or at all, will have a negative impact on our financial condition and our ability to develop our product candidate.
+The uncertainty with respect to our operations and the market generally due to the COVID-19 pandemic may also make it challenging to raise additional capital on favorable terms, if at all.
 We expect our research and development expenses to substantially increase in connection with our ongoing activities, particularly as we advance our product candidate in clinical development.